Effective Work with Customers by Telephone

 - Direct and indirect factors which provoke conflict;

-- The skill of recognizing difficult customer potential in a conversation partner and how to transform destructive energy in collaboration.
+- The skill of recognizing a conversational partner’s “difficult” customer potential and transforming the destructive energy into collaboration.

 - Factors which influence a customer’s perception of good service;